AdaCore/training_material/courses/rust_essentials/100_generics/03_generic_and_traits.rst

 Generic Traits
 ----------------

--  Traits can be made Generic
+-  Traits can be made generic

    -  Allows the same trait to behave differently with each type